broadinstitute/cromwell/docs/developers/CwlParsing.md

     - A single flat JSON
     - Every imported step expanded to contain an in-line description
     - Only relative names (ie we remove all references to `file://tmp/...` since those are not deterministic during Cromwell restarts)

+### From a workflow URL:

+The process looks similar to "source file and dependencies" except we never write anything locally:

+1. `SALAD and flatten`:
+    - Run `cwltool --print-pre` against the URL to get a canonicalize JSON representation (aka `SALAD`) it.
+        - NB: `cwltool --print-pre` must be able to resolve dependencies but it does not flatten them into the file.
+    - Recursively `SALAD and flatten` any references into their own JSON representations of the contents.
+    - Replace every reference in-place with the expanded JSON content.
+1. At the end of this process we will have:
+    - A single flat JSON
+    - Every imported step expanded to contain an in-line description
+    - Only relative names (ie we remove all references to `file://tmp/...` since those are not deterministic during Cromwell restarts)

 ## Using Circe to get case classes